-I am currently Senior Policy Counsel at the Computer & Communications Industry Association (CCIA), where I focus on online copyright policy.
+I am currently Vice President, Information Policy at the Computer & Communications Industry Association (CCIA), where I focus on copyright and intermediary liability law and policy.
 I have been with CCIA since summer 2011 when I joined as an intern, and I’ve loved every minute.
-I also blog and tweet for CCIA’s Disruptive Competition Project (DisCo) and Patent Progress.
 If you want to learn more about my past professional experiences, please visit my LinkedIn profile.

 I graduated from Harvard College in 2009 where I studied Government and Music, wrote my senior honors thesis on “Theoretical and Legal Views on U.S. Government Involvement in Musical Creativity Online,” and interned at the Berkman Center for Internet & Society at Harvard Law School.
 I graduated from American University Washington College of Law (WCL) in 2012, where I was a Student Attorney in the Glushko-Samuelson Intellectual Property Law Clinic, President of the IP Law Society, Symposium Chair and blogger for the Intellectual Property Brief, and a Dean’s Fellow at the Program on Information Justice and Intellectual Property.
 I had a fantastic experience at WCL, where I was taught by the most incredible intellectual property professors — I strongly recommend WCL’s IP program.
 (For more of my thoughts on law school in general, see this post.
 For more of my thoughts on why I liked my law school alma mater, see this profile.)